aws-samples/data-protection/usecase-1/README.md

 This workshop demonstrates server side encryption using AWS KMS and S3

+# Setup Workshop Environment

+* Navigate to the Cloud9 service within your AWS console
+* Open the Cloud9 IDE environment called **workshop-environment**.
+It takes about 30 seconds for the environment to start up.
+* In the Cloud9 IDE environment you will find a folder called **data-protection** in the folder pane on the left side of the screen
+* Right-click (on MacOS: control-click) the file named **environment-setup.sh**  in the IDE and select **Run**
+* This script takes about a minute to complete
+* In the runner window below you should see **installed python dependencies ** followed by **environment setup complete**

 ## Let's look at some concepts :

 <a><img src="images/data-at-rest-encryption-primer.png" width="700" height="500"></a><br>